 Two logic-based approaches have been developed for computing fragments of ontologies.
-One is based on modularization [5,9,12,8,2,14], which seeks to identity from an ontology a subset (module) that preserves several reasoning tasks for a sub-vocabulary of the ontology, namely a seed signature.4 The other is uniform interpolation [17,15,6,16], which computes a more compact representation of a module of an ontology which preserves the underlying logical definitions of the terms in the seed signature.
+One is based on modularization [5,9,13,8,3,15], which seeks to identity from an ontology a subset (module) that preserves several reasoning tasks for a sub-vocabulary of the ontology, namely a seed signature.
+The other is uniform interpolation [18,16,6,17], which computes a more compact representation of a module of an ontology which preserves the underlying logical definitions of the terms in the seed signature.

 As one could expect, the quality of extracted fragments depends largely on the seed signature fed to modularization and uniform interpolation procedures.
 We may say that a fragment is complete if it covers all essential information about the topic of interest, and a fragment is precise if it is complete and in addition, it does not include too much irrelevant information about the topic of interest.
-More specifically, if we selected as seed signature too few terms to summarize all materials of the topic, we would lose important information that a user may be interested in, and if we selected as seed signature too much additional information.
-Importing more information can also change the definitions of the terms in the original ontology [9].
+More specifically, if we selected as seed signature too few terms to summarize all materials of the topic, we would lose important information that a user may be interested in, and if we selected as seed signature too many terms with some of them not strongly relevant to the topic, we would include too much additional information.
+Importing more information can also change the definitions of the terms in the original ontology, and destroy the coherence and consistency of the original ontology [9].

 Nevertheless, very little attention has been paid to the problem of term selection for ontology extraction.
-Chen et al. [2] have proposed a signature extension algorithm to generate seed signatures for ontology modularization.
-The idea is to (1) fix a primitive seed signature Σ , often containing several domain expert-suggested terms, and (2) extend Σ with new terms collected from the axioms which contain the current Σ -terms.
-This step is iterated until no new terms can be added to Σ .
-One may understand this as: if two people p_1 and p_2 live together in a house h_1 on an island, then they are relevant and team up as $\Sigma = \{p_1, p_2\}$, and if there exists a road connecting h_1 with another house h_2 , then the people living in h_2 are collected into Σ .
-Iteratively, the same strategy applies to the entire island, and in the end, Σ will probably have collected all habitants on the island.
-However, a person who lives on another island will never be collected by Σ since there is no road connecting two islands; islands are geographically isolated.
+Chen et al. [3] have proposed a signature extension algorithm to generate seed signatures for ontology modularization.
+The idea is to (1) fix a primitive seed signature $\Sigma$ , often containing several domain expert-suggested terms, and (2) extend $\Sigma$ with new terms collected from the axioms which contain the current $\Sigma$ -terms.
+This step is iterated until no new terms can be added to $\Sigma$ .
+One may understand this as: if two people $p_1$ and $p_2$ live together in a house $h_1$ on an island, then they are relevant and team up as $\Sigma = \{p_1, p_2\}$ , and if there exists a road connecting $h_1$ with another house $h_2$ , then the people living in $h_2$ are collected into $\Sigma$ .
+Iteratively, the same strategy applies to the entire island, and in the end, $\Sigma$ will probably have collected all habitants on the island.
+However, a person who lives on another island will never be collected by $\Sigma$ since there is no road connecting two islands; islands are geographically isolated.